malikcimen/Binance---Python-Powered-Algo-Trade-Bot/README.md

 ● You cannot run the bot using the .py code from this repository.
 This requires the full version of the bot. ❗

-● DM me from Telegram (https://t.me/mallian36) if you want to buy full version of the bot. 📭
+● DM me from Telegram (https://t.me/mallian36) or (https://twitter.com/nonormiem) if you want to buy full version of the bot. 📭

 ● Prices are negotiable. 👍